 If you have a severe vole problem in your garden, you might want to consider burying underground cages made from 1/4″ – 1/2″ flexible wire caging to put your gourds in.
 Or, you can do what we now do and buy “vole king plant baskets” which work like magic.
 The feeder roots can grow out through the wire openings, but the core roots won’t be accessible to voles.

 IV.
 Harvesting Gourds

-We didn’t do this last summer because we were curious how many mature gourd fruit we could get our plants to set if we just let them go.
-They kept setting fruit up until first frost and each plant was loaded with gourds.
+We didn’t do this last summer because we were curious how many mature bottle gourd fruit we could get our plants to produce if we just let them go.
+The plants kept setting fruit up until first frost and each plant was loaded with gourds.
 However, once frost hit, only the ones that had set early in the season and had time to mature made it.
-Now, 3 months later, some of the gourds we thought were mature are turning to mush months later.
+Some of the gourds we thought were mature actually ended up turning to mush months later.

 Sure, it’s tempting to pick that mature looking gourd off of the vine, but don’t do it!
 Your best bet with bottle gourds is to leave them on the vine.
 Period.
 In fact, many Amish farmers leave their bottle gourds in the field through the fall and winter to dry, only picking them once they’re ready to clean up and carve the following spring!